-Join Richard Harrington for an in-depth discussion in this video What you'll need for this course, part of Shooting with the GoPro HERO: Car and Motorcycle Mounts.
+Join Richard Harrington for an in-depth discussion in this video What you'll need for this course, part of GoPro HERO: Car and Motorcycle Mounts.

 In order to get the most out of this course, there's a couple of things you're going to need up front.
 First off, I'm going to assume you've already checked out our GoPro Essentials class, or you're already familiar with your camera.
 It's going to be important that you can comfortably navigate through the menu system, and have a good idea of the different frame rates and using memory cards, all the sort of essentials.
 We're going to jump right in and start to actually get results. >> This is kind of an art form that gets created as you go.
 As you find new problems or new tasks or new creative ways to put the camera in different places, you're going to come up with different tools and different ways to solve the problem.

 And as you go along, you might want to expand beyond the standard GoPro kit that comes with the little bits and pieces that allow you to quickly mount things in a simple way. >> Now, to that end, though, we are going to show you how to use what comes in the box.
 There are some adhesive mounts.
 They are useful.
 We do have some higher end Pro here, too, right? >> Sure, sure.
 And, you know, a lot of this has to do with, you know, what you can carry with you.
 I mean, I have a bunch of stuff in my kit, but it's way more than I would ever carry on a standard job, especially if I'm flying somewhere.